sfnetworks/spnethack/blogpost.md

 node_d <- nodes[node_index_d$nn.idx, ]
 ```

-Like before, we use the ID to calculate the shortest path, and plot it
+Like before, we use the ID to calculate the shortest path, and plot it:
-on an interactive map:

 ``` r
 path <- shortest_paths(